 What is infertility?

 On average, it is estimated that infertility could affect between 48 million couples and 186 million people of fertile age all over the world, according to the current data from the World Health Organization.
 Infertility is the pathology that prevents pregnancy from being achieved or brought to completion.
 It affects both men and women to the same extent.
+We talk to Dr. Elena Santiago about what we know as infertility and sterility.

 At Vida Fertility Institute we recommend that you go to your specialist if after a year of unprotected sex you do not achieve pregnancy.
 Moreover, if you are over 35 years old, it is advisable not to wait more than six months of searching.